damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

 1. [x] _not relevant_ Jose/Drew: Add agent to required [support groups](https://support.zendesk.com/hc/en-us/articles/203661766-About-organizations-and-groups) in [GitLab ZenDesk](https://gitlab.zendesk.com).
 1. [ ] Jose/Axil: Remove team member from "moderators" group on the [GitLab community forum](https://forum.gitlab.com/).
 1. [ ] Jose: remove from support team call
+1. [ ] Hiring Manager: Remove team member as a member to the GitLab Dev DigitalOcean account https://cloud.digitalocean.com/settings/team
 1. [x] _not relevant, already addressed_ Jose: use the "GitLab Email Forwarding" google doc to request that the new team member is added to the alias for the support team.
 1. [x] _not relevant_ New team member: Create new account for the [GitLab community forum](https://forum.gitlab.com/) using the sign in with GitLab option and mention the username used.
 1. [x] _not relevant_ New team member: Lodge an issue on the [infrastructure team project](https://gitlab.com/gitlab-com/infrastructure/issues/new) requesting the creation of a VM instance.